ghuyphan/Orange-Pass/README.md

 3.  **Start the development server:**
     ```bash
-    yarn expo start
+    yarn start
     ```

 4.  **Run on your device:**
     Scan the QR code generated in the terminal using the Expo Go app on your phone.

 > **⚠️ Important Note**
-> This project uses `react-native-ml-kit` for QR code scanning, which relies on native device capabilities.
+> This project uses `react-native-vision-camera` and `react-native-ml-kit` for QR code scanning, which rely on native device capabilities.
 Therefore, **it will not work on an iOS Simulator or Android Emulator.** You must run the app on a physical device.

 ## 📁 Project Structure